rhysd/wandbox-vim/README.md

 - Execute remote Gist code
 - No plugin is allowed to have no test
 - Make an option list prettier
+- Separate default setting and use setting
+- --filetype option
+- output error and warning to location-list

 ## Libraries wandbox-vim Using